mainkoon81/R-project/README.md

 ##Computing the silhouette for each observation.##
 sil.race <- silhouette(kmcl.X$cluster, dist.lap); plot(sil.race)

-##when k=3, in order to compare the clustering results to the class, we extract the column: "races"##
+##when k=3, in order to compare the clustering results to the class, we extract the column: "class"##
 colvec.race <- as.numeric(X[,11])

 ##tabulating the results##